sergio1024/V-Task-Manual/README.md

 copy all the files from the source folder to the replica folder,
 delete all replica folder files that no longer exist in the source folder,
 record all actions in a log file, and
-perform the task periodically,
+perform the task periodically.
-the interval of time is of your choice, and it is defined in minutes.
+The interval of time is of your choice, and it is defined in minutes.

 # A few observations: